 As a former classroom teacher and current SEL advocate, I was blown away by how many SEL lessons are depicted in this heartwarming show about soccer/football.

 At its heart, Ted Lasso is a show about so much more than sportsball.
 It’s about what we can do, and be, as humans, to make the world a better place.
-So, here are some of the SEL lessons we find in Ted Lasso.
+So, here are some of the SEL lessons we find in this rare gem of a show.
 While these lessons are tailored for educators, I think you’ll find a bit of something in it for everyone.
-Much like the show.
 I hope you enjoy.